 - Aquifer Performance Testing

 During testing, water is pumped continuously from an aquifer.
 Water levels are measured during pumping and are used to determine aquifer properties.
 An aquifer performance test is completed on each freshwater aquifer found at the site.
-Once complete, temporary observation wells are plugged and the remaining wells enter one of the District’s water level and/or water quality monitoring network(s).
+Once complete, temporary wells are plugged and the remaining wells enter one of the District’s water level and/or water quality monitoring network(s).

 - Water Level and Water Quality Monitoring